-Level 1: Financial assets and liabilities whose values are based on quoted market prices in active markets for identical assets or liabilities.

-- Level 2: Financial assets and liabilities whose values are based on: - 1) Quoted prices for similar assets or liabilities in active markets. - 2) Quoted prices for identical or similar assets or liabilities in markets that are not active. - 3) Valuation models whose inputs are observable, directly or indirectly, for substantially the full term of the asset or liability. - Level 3: Financial assets and liabilities whose values are based on valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
+- Level 1: Financial assets and liabilities whose values are based on quoted market prices in active markets for identical assets or liabilities. - Level 2: Financial assets and liabilities whose values are based on: - 1) Quoted prices for similar assets or liabilities in active markets. - 2) Quoted prices for identical or similar assets or liabilities in markets that are not active. - 3) Valuation models whose inputs are observable, directly or indirectly, for substantially the full term of the asset or liability. - Level 3: Financial assets and liabilities whose values are based on valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
 These inputs may reflect estimates of the assumptions that market participants would use in valuing the financial assets and liabilities.

 Cash equivalents are classified as Level 1 of the fair value hierarchy because they were valued using quoted market prices in active markets.
-Cash equivalents were \$9,920,000 and \$3,814,000 as of July 31, 2018 and 2017, respectively.
+Cash equivalents were \$26,000 and \$9,920,000 as of July 31, 2019 and 2018, respectively.
 These cash instruments are primarily money market funds and are included in cash and cash equivalents on the Consolidated Balance Sheets.

 Short-term investments on the Consolidated Balance Sheets include certificates of deposit and treasury securities.
-We intend and have the ability to hold our short-term investments to maturity; therefore, these investments were reported at amortized cost on the Consolidated Balance Sheets, which approximated fair value as of July 31, 2018 and 2017.
-These balances are excluded from the above table.
+We had no short-term investments as of July 31, 2019 due to the low returns available on these investments.
+Short-term investment held as of July 31, 2018 were reported at amortized cost on the Consolidated Balance Sheets, which approximated fair value, given our intent and ability to hold them until maturity.

-Accounts receivable and accounts payable balances on the Consolidated Balance Sheets approximate their fair values as of July 31, 2018 and 2017 due to the short maturity and nature of those balances; therefore, these balances are excluded from the above table.
+Accounts receivable and accounts payable balances on the Consolidated Balance Sheets approximate their fair values as of July 31, 2019 and 2018 due to the short maturity and nature of those balances.

-Notes payable on the Consolidated Balance Sheets are carried at the face amount of future maturities and are excluded from the above table.
-The estimated fair value of notes payable was approximately \$9,553,000 as of July 31, 2018 and \$13,001,000 as of July 31, 2017.
+Notes payable on the Consolidated Balance Sheets are carried at the face amount of future maturities.
+The estimated fair value of notes payable was approximately \$6,357,000 as of July 31, 2019 and \$9,553,000 as of July 31, 2018.
 Our debt does not trade on a daily basis in an active market, therefore the fair value of notes payable was estimated based on market observable borrowing rates currently available for debt with similar terms and average maturities and is classified as Level 2.